wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 jokeButton.addEventListener("click", handleClick);
 ```

+### Refactoring into Modules

-Our entry point will be `jokes.js` because that is what we have linked on the HTML page.
+The entry point to our JavaScript will be `jokes.js` because that is what we have linked on the HTML page.

 In the entry point, Wes like to do his selecting and event listeners but everything else, all of the data, functionality, utilities and handlers will all be in separate files in their own modules.
+We will use this approach.

-Let's keep the first 4 lines of code where we are selecting elements where it is.
+Starting at the top of `jokes.js`, the first 4 lines of code are simply selecting elements, so let's leave those for now.

 Where should we put the `buttonText` variable?

-Put it in it's own file.
 Sometimes people will organize their code into folders, so to demonstrate that, we will put this in a folder called `data`, which you need to create.

 Within the folder, add a file called `buttonText.js`.
 Copy and paste the buttonText variable in that file.

-We will worry about importing and exporting these functions between modules later, for now we just want to get all of the different functions into their own files.
+_We will worry about importing and exporting these functions between modules later, for now we just want to get all of the different functions into their own files._

 Next is the `fetchJoke` function.